biobakery/kneaddata/doc/UserManual.md

 + `seq_kneaddata_Homo_sapiens_db_contam.fastq`: FASTQ file containing reads that were identified as human reads.
-+ `seq_kneaddata.fastq`: Contains reads that were not identified as being human.
++ `seq_kneaddata.fastq`: Contains reads that were not identified as being human after trimming.
++ `seq_kneaddata.trimmed.fastq`: Contains trimmed reads.
 + `seq_kneaddata.log`

 If you wanted to use BMTagger, suppose the BMTagger executable was located at